 Understanding the Measurement Criteria and Reporting Requirements

 The Merit-based Incentive Payment System (MIPS) uses performance-based measures to determine Medicare payment adjustments.
 Medicare will use the four categories below to determine whether eligible physicians participating in MIPS will receive a positive, negative, or neutral payment adjustment to their Medicare payments.
 Click on the icons below to select and download the measurement CSV files for Quality, Advancing Care Information, and Improvement Activities.
-For Year 2, the categories will be weighted as follows:
+Fora full list of measures for each category, please see the links below.

 Replaces PQRS.
 Report at least six measures for the full calendar year.